robthomson/frsky2CRSF/README.md

 * An example of this can be found here:
 * https://oscarliang.com/ctt/uploads/2016/05/flash-frsky-rx-firmware-Taranis_module_bay.jpg

-Connect pin 9 on the teensy to the exbus signal on either the transmitter or the jeti receiver.
+Connect pin 9 on the teensy to the sbus signal on  the frsky receiver.

-* If using a jeti receiver you will use an E1 or E2 port for this function.
-* You will need to access the receiver configuration and tell the receiver to output ExBUS.
-*
-* It is technically also possible to set the internal PPM port on the jeti radio to output exbus.
-* I have not testest this - but it should work.
+Connect pin 8 on the teensy to the s.port signal on the frsky receiver.

 Ensure you have supplied power to the devices and a suitable GND connection is shared.